-Selection for merit aid, including Richmond Scholars and Presidential Scholarships, is managed through the Office of Admission.
-The selection process for merit scholarships is typically finalized by early March prior to the fall term of initial entry, and is limited to new incoming students.
+Richmond Scholar and Presidential Scholarship awards are awarded through the Office of Admission to eligible first-year students upon their admission to the University.
+The selection process for merit scholarships is typically finalized by early March.
 Because we meet full need, receipt of a merit scholarship will result in a reduction to a need-based aid award.
-All merit scholarships are offered for a maximum of four years (eight semesters) of full-time undergraduate study during the regular academic year and are renewable annually as long as the student meets the requirements stated by the Office of Admission in their notification to the students.
+All merit scholarships are offered for a maximum of four years (eight semesters) of full-time undergraduate study during the regular academic year.
+They are renewable annually as long as the student meets the requirements stated by the Office of Admission in their notification to the students.

-For questions regarding Richmond Scholar and Presidential Scholarship awards, contact the Office of Admission at (800) 700-1662 or at admission@richmond.edu.
+For questions regarding Richmond Scholar and Presidential Scholarship awards, contact the Office of Admission at (800) 700-1662 or at admission@ richmond.edu.

-There are also a limited number of endowed scholarships available for upperclassmen, mostly through academic departments.
-Information on these scholarships is available at financialaid.richmond.edu/types-of-aid/merit-based/current-scholarships.html.
+There are a limited number of endowed scholarships available for upperclassmen, mostly through academic departments.
+Information on these scholarships is available at financialaid.richmond.edu/undergrad/ scholarships.html.